vorsanigo/Twitter_topics/README.md

 It will be possible to notice that the apriori approach has much better performances.

-## Execution

-### Prerequisites

-1) Installation of `Pyhton 3.8.5` or more
-2) It is recommended to create a virtual environment for the project
-3) Installation of two libraries:
-   1) `pandas 1.2.1`
-   2) `efficient-apriori 1.1.1`

-### Execution as user with main.py script

-1) Open the terminal and navigate to the `bin` directory, where there is a script named `main.py`
-2) Run the `.py` script: the command on the terminal is `python main.py`
-3) When the program asks to select the dataset, write `data/covid_input` (other datasets could be used)
-4) Follow the instructions given by the program to set different parameters:
-   1) Maximum and minimum number of days in which the returned topics must be popular
-   2) Total number of results to be returned
-   3) Type of solution method to use to find popular topics
-   4) If consider or not topics composed by just one term (singletons)

-### Default execution by command line

-1) Open the terminal and navigate to the `bin` directory, where there is a script named `execution.py`
-2) Run the `.py` script: the command on the terminal is `python execution.py`

-### Input and output

-- INPUT: the program takes as input a cleaned dataset where tweets are grouped by date, which is a pickle file with path `data/covid_input`.
-It is possible to use also other cleaned datasets with tweets grouped by date with the following format:
-  - it must be a `pickle` file
-  - 2 columns:
-      - `date_only` containing the dates in format YY-MM-DD
-      - `text_cleaned_tuple` containing the tweets as a list of tuples
-- OUTPUT: it is stored in `bin/results` as a `csv` file

 ELIMINARE
 parlare del caso Russia -> row 24 (22) of covid apriori no sigletons